ShackledMars261/brainfog/language_docs.md

 # Brain Fog Language Docs
 ```
 Reserved cells:
-0-19: Various temporary operations
+0-16: Various uses:
-- 1: used for copying variables non-destructively
+- 0: used for copying variables non-destructively
-- 2-3: used in multiplication/exponentiation
+- 1-2: used in multiplication/exponentiation
-- 4: used in exponentiation
+- 3: used in exponentiation
-- 5-8: used in division/modulo
+- 4-7: used in division/modulo
-- 9: used in if statements
+- 8-9: used as input for comparisons
-- 10-11: used as input for comparisons
+- 10-15: used in comparisons
-- 12-13: used in comparisons
+- 16: held as a temporary cell for any operation to use
-- 14-19: reserved but currently unused
+17-16+n: used as a callback for if statements, if your bfg code contains any (n = max depth of blocks (nested ifs))
-20-n+20: Variables (n = sum of all variables lengths)
+17+n-17+n+m: Variables (m = sum of all variables lengths)
-n+21-30k: Unreserved
+18+n+m-30,000: Unreserved

 Variable declaration:
 var VAR_NAME VAR_TYPE